Subject Area

 Popular Entertainment in Multiethnic Cities

-Through the lens of popular entertainment, the project examines public spheres in multi-ethnic cities around 1900.
-Urban spatial orders and conflict narratives anchored in historiography will be scrutinized.
+The project examines public spheres in multiethnic cities around 1900 through the lens of popular entertainment and thereby scrutinises.
+Urban spatial orders and conflict narratives anchored in historiography.

 Premodern Migratory Society

-Using the example of a premodern urban society in Eastern Europe, this project studies the sociocultural consequences of long-term and diverse migratory processes.
-It aims at tracing and explaining the specifics that have shaped multi-ethnic and multi-confessional urban coexistence beyond national antagonisms.
+Based on the example of an early modern urban society in Eastern Europe, this project examines the socio-cultural consequences of long-term and multifaceted processes of migration.
+The aim is to trace and explain the specific features that shaped multi-ethnic and multi-confessional urban coexistence beyond national antagonisms.